-- (a) A gives a guarantee to C for goods to be supplied by C to B. C supplies goods to B and afterwards B becomes embarrassed and contracts with his creditors (including C) to assign to them his property in consideration of their releasing him from their demands.
-Here, B is released from his debt by the contract with C and A is discharged from his suretyship. - (b) A contracts with B to grow a crop of indigo on A's land and to deliver it to B at a fixed rate and C guarantees A's performance or this contract.
+(a) A gives a guarantee to C for goods to be supplied by C to B. C supplies goods to B and afterwards B becomes embarrassed and contracts with his creditors (including C) to

+- (b) A contracts with B to grow a crop of indigo on A's land and to deliver it to B at a fixed rate and C guarantees A's performance for this contract.
 B diverts a stream of water which is necessary for irrigation of A's land and thereby prevents him from raising the indigo.
 C is no longer liable on his guarantee. - (c) A contracts with B for a fixed price to build a house for B within a stipulated time, B supplying the necessary timber.
 C guarantees A's performance of the contract.
 B omits to supply the timber.
 C is discharged from his suretyship.

-Discharge of surety when creditor compounds with, gives time to, or agrees not to sue principal debtor.
+Discharge of surety when creditor compounds with, gives time to, or agrees not to sue principal debtor